Nasser Al-Khelaifi

-Nasser bin Ghanim Al-Khelaifi (ناصر بن غانم الخليفي; born 12 November 1973) is a Qatari businessman and the chairman of beIN Media Group, chairman of Qatar Sports Investments, president of Paris Saint-Germain and the Qatar Tennis Federation, and vice president of the Asian Tennis Federation for West Asia.
+Nasser bin Ghanim Al-Khelaifi (ناصر بن غانم الخليفي; born 12 November 1973) is a Qatari businessman, sports executive, and former professional tennis player.
+He is the chairman of beIN Media Group and Qatar Sports Investments, president of Paris Saint-Germain and the Qatar Tennis Federation, and vice president of the Asian Tennis Federation for West Asia.

-Al-Khelaifi is the president and chief executive officer of Paris Saint-Germain in France.
-He is also a member of the organizing committee for the FIFA Club World Cup, and has been elected as the chairman of the European Club Association (ECA).
+Al-Khelaifi was also a member of the organizing committee for the FIFA Club World Cup, and was elected as the chairman of the European Club Association (ECA) in 2021.

+Al-Khelaïfi was honored by ESPN as the seventh most influential individual in the realm of world football in 2015.
+His influence was further solidified in May 2020 when a France Football ranking positioned him as the most influential personality in the sport.

 Early life and education

-Al-Khelaifi was born in Qatar, a son of a pearl fisherman, and graduated with an Economics Degree from Qatar University.
-He also has a post graduate degree in Maritime Studies from University of Piraeus.
+Al-Khelaifi was born in Qatar.
+He graduated with an Economics Degree from Qatar University and got his Master's Degree from the University of Piraeus.

 Tennis career

 Playing career

 As a tennis professional, Al-Khelaifi was the second most successful member of the Qatar Davis Cup team after Sultan Khalfan, playing 43 times between 1992 and 2002 and compiling a 12–31 record in singles, 12–16 in doubles.
 Al-Khelaifi appeared twice on the Association of Tennis Professionals (ATP) main tour, losing each time in his first round matches in St. Pölten in 1996 (where he lost to former French Open Champion Thomas Muster) and in Doha in 2002.
 He reached a career-high singles ranking of No. 995 in late 2002.
 He also won the GCC Team Tournament.